 For example, if the available bandwidth is substantially lower than the video bit-rate then the buffering period will likely be longer, thus allowing more accurate measurement of the required parameters.
 On the other hand, if the available bandwidth is comparable to the video bit-rate then the buffering period as computed from (3) can be very short.
-In this case if the measured parameters are inaccurate then the computation of (3) will become inaccurate as well, possibly resulting in playback interruptions.
+In this case if the measured parameters are inaccurate then the computation of (3) will become inaccurate as well, possibly resulting in subsequent playback interruptions.

 To guard against this problem, we employ the method of confidence interval [14] in estimating the mean and variance during the buffering period.
-Specifically, when the sample size w is more than 30, we can assume that the sample mean distribution of μ is normally distributed.
-The $(1-\alpha)$ confidence interval of sample mean is given by where σ is the samples' standard deviation and $z{\alpha/2}$ is equal to 2.5 for $\alpha = 0.1$ (i.e., 99% confidence).
+Specifically, when the sample size w is more than 30, we can assume that the sample mean distribution of $\mu$ is normally distributed.
+The $(1-\alpha)$ confidence interval of sample mean is given by where $\sigma$ is the samples' standard deviation and $z{\alpha/2}$ is equal to 2.5 for $\alpha = 0.1$ (i.e., 99% confidence).
 Thus the client can use the lower limit of the confidence interval as the sample mean.
+In extreme cases with sample size w < 30, the sample mean distribution is replaced by the Student's t-distribution.